-Junior National Championships
+U18 National Championships

-(ages 16-20: YOB 2000 - 2004)
+(ages 16-17: YOB 2004 - 2005)

-Athletes will be selected to the U21 Junior National Championships by qualification to the U.S. Alpine Championships, or by selection procedures in their home region.
-This event will focus development efforts on the top 16-20 year-olds and serve as a building block toward performance at the NorAms and World Junior Championships.
+Athletes will be selected to the U18 National Championships by selection procedures in their home region.
+This event will focus development efforts on the top 16-17 year-olds and serve as a building block toward performance at the NorAms and World Junior Championships.

-The U21 Junior National Championships includes a regions cup.
+The U18 National Championships includes a regions cup.
 This regions cup will be calculated like the FIS World Junior Championship nations cup where the top 10 finishers in each event are awarded place points from 10 for the winner to 1 for 10th place.
 The region with the highest total place points at the end of the Championship will be awarded the regions cup.